A

 American National Standards Institute.
 A private, non-profit organization that oversees the development of voluntary consensus standards for products, services, processes, systems, and personnel in the United States.

-Asbestos is a naturally occurring mineral fiber that was widely used in building materials but is now known to cause serious lung diseases.
-Combined the entry to make a single entry.
+Asbestos is a naturally occurring mineral fiber that was widely used in building materials but is now known to cause serious lung diseases. .

 Atmospheric hazards in confined spaces can include oxygen deficiency, toxic gases, and flammable atmospheres.